cisagov/prescup-challenges/pc4/individual-b/round2-for-pieces-of-eight-theyll-steal-your-freight/README.md

 ## Challenge Questions

 1. What is the cracked password for the user Ridley?
-2. What is the token found on the webserver with the Wordpress site files?
+2. What is the token found on the web server with the Wordpress site files?
 3. What is the token provided from the grading server for successfully replacing the Connect With Me link in the blog post?
 4. What is the obfuscated token string found on the client system within the traitor's home directory contents?